 However, the main side members and outer sills required all new repair panels.
 Graham was keen to continue the restoration; so we agreed a price for the car (along with some new repair sections and other parts he had already acquired for it), and he also gave me outline costs for the chassis/body restoration work including a re-paint in our choice of colours.

-After much beard scratching (on my part anyway), we eventually settled on the colours Absinthe Green (CitroŽn code AC 512) with the roof in Aubergine (CitroŽn code AC 406).
+After much beard scratching (on my part anyway) and some consultation with the family, we eventually settled on the colours Absinthe Green (CitroŽn code AC 512) with the roof in Aubergine (CitroŽn code AC 406).
 According to the DS colours on-line Bible, this combination was actually available on the DS in the early '60s.
 Aubergine was used from the beginning of DS production in 1955 and is readily available, but finding a (modern) paint mix code for the Absinthe (only used by CitroŽn in 1961/62) was not so easy - it seems that as paint manufacturers develop new technologies they gradually remove colours from their charts if they haven't been requested for many years.

-During the first half of 2011 while GMVS tackled the structural work on the sills and chassis side members, and keen to have at least a little input (my restoration skills are limited) I took away a pile of parts for refurbishment.
+During the first part of 2011 while GMVS tackled the structural work on the sills and chassis side members, and keen to have at least a little input (my restoration skills are limited) I took away a pile of parts for refurbishment.
 Much of this was powder coated.
 Other bits were refurbished (repaired and/or polished) by my friend Ian Broscombe at his workshop in Sowerby bridge, and some parts (including the front undertray) he completely re-made in stainless steel.
 Progress at GMVS on the rebuild and painting was rapid, and I came close to holding Graham and his team up on several occasions by not getting refurbished parts back for re-fitting to the car when they were needed.

 Despite the fact that this will not be (primarily) a show car, the quality of repairs by GMVS to the metalwork (chassis and most external panels), and of the paintwork is second to none.
 And (my personal fetish) the panel alignment is superb.